-Philadelphia, PA - Center City District spearheads much of the park work in the core of the city, with solid contributions from the Pennsylvania Horticultural Society and Philadelphia Parks & Recreation, to ensure that recreational opportunities abound in parks and pockets all over downtown Philly.
+Philadelphia, PA - Center City District spearheads much of the park work in the city's core, with solid contributions from the Pennsylvania Horticultural Society and Philadelphia Parks & Recreation, to ensure that recreational opportunities abound in parks and pockets all over downtown Philly.

 Center City Parks and Green Spaces

 - Cira Green – This elevated park, which debuted in 2015, perches 95 feet above the street and wows guests with skyline views and cool breezes.
-Atop the Cira Centre South parking garage, the site employs green roof and storm water management techniques to reduce impact on the environment and sewer system.
+Atop the Cira Centre South parking garage, the site employs green roof and stormwater management techniques to reduce the environmental and sewer system's impact.
 This summer, the venue’s Friday happy hours have been a hit.
 An onsite restaurant is planned for later in the year.
 Entrance on 30th Street between Chestnut & Walnut Streets, ciragreen.com

-- Rail Park – Work has commenced to transform a three-mile section of an abandoned elevated Reading Rail line north of Callowhill Street into a leafy green space with room to walk, sit and admire the Center City view.
+- Rail Park – Work has commenced transforming a three-mile section of an abandoned elevated Reading Rail line north of Callowhill Street into a leafy green space with room to walk, sit and admire the Center City view.
 Phase One, slated to be completed in spring 2018, is an industrial, four-block section.
-During construction, passersby can learn more about the vision for the park through Friends of the Rail Park board member-led, street-level walking tours along the site.
+During construction, passersby can learn more about the park's vision through Friends of the Rail Park board member-led, street-level walking tours along with the site.
 Along Noble Street between 11th & Broad Streets, therailpark.org